Qarabiy yayla

-Qarabiy yayla (lit.
-'Black spider pasture'; Карабі́-Яйла́; Караби́-яйла́) is a mountain range and botanical zakaznik (nature reserve) located in Crimea, a region internationally recognised as part of Ukraine but occupied by Russia since 2014.
+The Qarabiy yayla (Къарабий яйла) is a mountain range and botanical zakaznik (nature reserve) located in Crimea, a region internationally recognised as part of Ukraine but occupied by Russia since 2014.
 The highest range of the Crimean Mountains, Qarabiy yayla is best known for its picturesque views and large number of caves.

 Description

 Qarabiy yayla is a limestone mountain range located in the Central Range of the Crimean Mountains.
 It is the largest range of the Crimean Mountains, with its highest mountain, Tay Qoba, stretching to a height of 1,262 m.
 Separating Qarabiy yayla from other ranges are four rivers; to the west is the Burulça and its tributary, the Suat, separating Qarabiy yayla from Orta Sırt yayla.
 To the east are the Büyük Qarasuv and Tana Suv rivers.

 Qarabiy yayla is best known for its caves.
 The mountain range has over 3,500 caves, including Soldier cave (Crimea's deepest cave), Manastır Çoqraq, and Buzluq qobası.
 Another popular attraction in Qarabiy yayla is Tay Qoba, and from there to the nearby Qaratav.
 Qarabiy yayla is home to several protected areas, including the range itself, which is home to a botanical nature reserve for medicinal plants.
 Other protected areas include the Crimean Mountain karst, Soldier cave, the Qarasuv Başı spring, Qaratav (in particular, a beech forest at the mountain's plateau), and the Qarabiy yayla basin.